LlamaFlowJs/LlamaFlowJs/apps/docs/docs/modules/evaluation/index.md

 Evaluation of generated results can be difficult, since unlike traditional machine learning the predicted result is not a single number, and it can be hard to define quantitative metrics for this problem.

-LlamaFlow offers LLM-based evaluation modules to measure the quality of results.
+llamaflowjs offers LLM-based evaluation modules to measure the quality of results.
 This uses a “gold” LLM (e.g. GPT-4) to decide whether the predicted answer is correct in a variety of ways.

 Note that many of these current evaluation modules do not require ground-truth labels.
 Evaluation can be done with some combination of the query, context, response, and combine these with LLM calls.